Brands That Sponsor Novak Djokovic

-Novak Djokovic, who has won 23 grand slam titles, is considered one of the greatest tennis players.
-In 2015-2016, Djokovic won all four grand slams back to back (though not in the same calendar year).
+Novak Djokovic, who has won 24 grand slam titles, is considered one of the greatest tennis players.
+During 2015-2016, Djokovic won all four grand slams back to back (though not in the same calendar year).
 He was the first player since Rod Laver in 1969 to achieve that feat.
 Along with Roger Federer, Rafael Nadal, and Andy Murray, Djokovic is considered one of the “Big 4”.
+He has been ranked world number one for over 400 weeks – a record that will stand for a long time.
+At the 2024 Paris Olympics, he won the gold medal in singles.

 While his tennis greatness is not questioned, Djokovic has controversial opinions on popular topics.
 He has famously refused to get the COVID-19 vaccine.
 After his strong vaccination stance, a few sponsors dropped him.

-Djokovic is represented by agent Edoardo Artaldi of WME-IMG (Endeavor).
+Novak Djokovic was represented by agent Edoardo Artaldi of WME-IMG (Endeavor) for many years but that relationship ended in 2023.
 Though Djokovic has many sponsors, he has struggled to attract sponsors like his peers Roger Federer and Rafael Nadal.
 That’s because Serbia is a relatively poor country and Serbian companies are unable to support Djokovic.
 In contrast, Federer and Nadal have many sponsors from Switzerland and Spain, respectively.

-His sponsors are Lacoste, Head, Hublot, Asics, ANZ Bank, and Lamero.
-He has earned over $160 million in prize money.
-For many years, he has made the list of the highest-paid tennis players but often earns less than Roger Federer and Rafael Nadal.
+His sponsors are Lacoste, Head, Hublot, Asics, Raiffeisen Bank International AG, and Lamero.
+As of 2024, he has earned over $180 million in prize money.
+He has made the list of the highest-paid tennis players for many years but often earns less than Roger Federer and Rafael Nadal.

 Novak Djokovic’s Sponsors